sophiavf/sophiavf/README.md

-### Hi there 👋, I'm Sophia
+## Hi there 👋, I'm Sophia

 - 🔭 I’m currently working on learning to code through [The Odin Project][top]
 - 🌱 I’m currently learning JavaScript, React JS, Node JS, MondoDB
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on web apps
 - 🤔 I’m looking for help with getting my first professional front-end developer experience
-- 📫 How to reach me: LinkedIn
+- 📫 How to reach me: on LinkedIn
 - 😄 Pronouns: she / her
 - ⚡ Fun fact: I like to ski :ski: and cook :woman_cook: